Slip and Fall Accidents on Cruise Ships

 The average age of a cruise ship passenger is over 50 years old, and because of this, even what seems like a minor accident can cause serious injuries with long term medical complications and financial repercussions.
 Some of the common injuries resulting from these types of accidents that our law firm handles include:

 - Orthopedic Injuries

-- Injuries to hands, wrists, or knees
+- Injuries to hands, wrists, and knees

-- Concussions and Head Injuries
+- Concussions and Closed Head Injuries

 - Back and Spinal Cord Injuries

 Litigating against cruise ship companies is a difficult process that requires an experienced cruise ship attorney.
 Most cruise line passenger ticket contracts exclusively require litigation against the company be brought in certain courts, predominantly in Florida federal courts.
 Over time, various judicial rulings have created an environment that is very favorable to the defending companies.
 Cruise line operators also typically put clauses in their ticketing contracts that limit the time people have to notify of the company of their intent to file a legal claim and the time in which they may sue over a personal injury claim in order to potentially bar injury victim's rights to recover against them for their negligence.What To Do If You Are Injured In A Slip And Fall On A Cruise Ship